-Grey’s Anatomy Spoilers: Jo’s Abusive Ex Husband Revealed?
+‘Grey’s Anatomy’ Spoilers: Jo’s Abusive Ex Husband Revealed?

 — JustinChambersOnline (@JChambersOnline) March 25, 2017

 Last we heard from Grey’s Anatomy spoilers, there was very little to go on in terms of the description for Dr. Paul Stadler.
-At the time production was looking for, “a Caucasian actor in his mid-40s to play a new doctor who is “appealing, charismatic and charming,” but also “manipulative” with a “scary dark side.”
+At the time production was looking for “a Caucasian actor in his mid-40s to play a new doctor who is “appealing, charismatic and charming,” but also “manipulative” with a “scary dark side.”

-According to TVLine this will be an arc for the character and he will play a role at the end of the 13th season and appear in the following season, so it looks like Matthew Morrison got himself a great gig at Grey’s Anatomy.
+According to TV Line, this will be an arc for the character, and he will play a role at the end of the 13th season and appear in the following season, so it looks like Matthew Morrison got himself a great gig at Grey’s Anatomy.

-While it’s obvious that Morrison will have scenes with Jo’s ex Alex, it isn’t certain as to whether or not he will interact with Jo when he first appears on the show.
+While it’s obvious that Morrison will have scenes with Jo’s ex Alex, it isn’t certain as to whether he will interact with Jo when he first appears on the show.

 One fan theory thanks to the new Grey’s Anatomy spoilers is that both Alex and Paul bump into each other at a conference outside of Seattle.
 Of course, it’s suspected that Alex has no idea who Paul really is, given that he doesn’t know Jo’s husband’s name or what he looks like.
 It does appear as though they will have an interaction regardless of how they meet.